-If you have any questions or problems, please call VCA Pahle Animal Hospital staff.
+If you have any questions or problems, please call VCA Pahle Animal Hospital at 414-541-7250.
 Thank you!

 *Day Campers less than five months of age may attend, but is not recommended because they may not have developed complete immunity.
 These policies also apply to Day Boarding with 1 TLC included.